MetaMask/metamask-docs/wallet/concepts/wallet-api.md

 MetaMask injects a global JavaScript API into websites visited by its users using the `window.ethereum` provider object.
-This API is specified by [EIP-1193](https://eips.ethereum.org/EIPS/eip-1193), and it allows dapps to request users' Ethereum accounts, read data from blockchains the user is connected to, suggest that the user sign messages and transactions, and more.
+This API is specified by [EIP-1193](https://eips.ethereum.org/EIPS/eip-1193), and it allows dapps to request users' EVM accounts, read data from blockchains the user is connected to, suggest that the user sign messages and transactions, and more.

 :::info Note